amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 > If you plug in an external drive, it is probably mounted as a folder in '/Volumes/'.
 {: .callout}

-Some portions of that path, for example, `Desktop`, might be as familiar to you as the folders you see in a GUI.
+Some parts of that path, for example, `Desktop`, might be as familiar to you as the folders you see in a GUI.
 A file path encodes the same hierarchy of folders that we click through, expressing it as series of folder names divided by slashes.
 We know that `CoolStuff` is a subdirectory stored inside of `Desktop`.
 We can also see that `Desktop` is a subdirectory of `alice`, which is a subdirectory of `Users` which is a subdirectory of root.